scs1cd/rapidchanges/README.md

 paleo < paleo_input.in

 The input file paleo_input.in contains comments that describe the inputs.
+Note if you are running paleo on the output from ylm2glm then you need to set lmax=mmax=32.

 There are a number of output files, which will be produced in a new directory:
 * surface_ts_dir_00001.dat - time series of directional data: : time, lat, lon, I_dipole, I, Ianomaly=I-Idipole, D